 Participation in SHEEP shall be terminated if the teacher, staff member, student, or family cannot fulfill or maintain the above qualifications (specifically Article V, Section A) or if said teacher, staff member, student, or family resigns in writing to the President of the Association.

 Participation in SHEEP by a teacher, staff member, student, or family may also be terminated by a simple majority vote of the Voting Officers for violation of these Bylaws, for violation of rules and regulations of the Association or for conduct unbecoming a member or for other due cause as determined by a hearing held by the Officers to which the member in question will be provided a reasonable opportunity to attend and to speak.
-“Reasonable opportunity” is defined as including no less than ten (10) days nor more than thirty (30) days prior to notice of the hearing.
+"Reasonable opportunity" is defined as including no less than ten (10) days no more than thirty (30) days prior to notice of the hearing.
+The Board has a right to terminate anyone who has caused damage or caused the facility to be unsafe.
 Any person whose participation in SHEEP has been terminated can rejoin only by permission of the majority of the Voting Officers.
-The Voting Officers shall have the right to reject any reinstatement if, in the opinion of the Officers, due cause for said rejection exists.

 We believe that there is one God, eternally existent in three persons: The Father, The Son and The Holy Spirit.